 Students are expected to return on time from breaks and lunch.
+Food services are provided on the main campus in the Lake Tech Café and are available during breaks and lunch.
 Students may leave campus for lunch provided this is done within the allotted time.
-Breakfast and lunch can be purchased in the LTC Student Center, which is prepared by the LTC Culinary students.
 At no time will the refrigerator in the Pharmacy Technician lab be utilized for food or drink.
 This is for specific medications only.